tanaikech/ToolsForMCPServer/README.md

   - summarize_file_on_google_drive: Summarizes a file stored on Google Drive.
   - description_web_site: Provides descriptions of websites given their URLs.
 - If an error related to Drive API occurred, please enable Drive API at Advanced Google services.
-- **If you want to manage Docs, Sheets, and Slides using the batch update methods of API, please enable Docs API, Sheets API, and Slides API at Advanced Google services.**
+- **If you want to manage Docs, Sheets, Slides, and Calendars using the batch update methods of API, please enable Docs API, Sheets API, Slides API, and Calendar API at Advanced Google services.**
+- If you want to use the specific Google Calendar, please set `defaultCalendarId`.

 #### Show all tools